-Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement The fair values are determined through the application of the market comparison technique .
-The valuation model is based on a price per square meter for both land and buildings, derived from data observable in the market, in an active and transparent market.
-Offer price per square meter for land in Bucharest (325 Euro /square meter up to 4,616 Euro per square meter) Adjustments to observable offer prices to reflect deal prices, location and condition (5- 25% discount for asking price, 5-20% discount for location, access and position) Offer price per square meter for apartments in Bucharest in district 1 (4,756 EUR/sqm up to 8,567 EUR/sqm) Adjustments to observable offer prices to reflect deal prices, location and condition (5- 10% discount for asking price, 0% discount for location, access and position The estimated fair value would increase/(decrease) if: - Adjustments for liquidity, location, size were lower/ (higher) Discounted cash-flows (DCF) method.
-This method involves the projection of a series of cash flows, to which an appropriate market-derived discount rate is applied to establish the present value of the income stream associated with the asset.
-The exit yield is separately determined and differs from the discount rate.
+Significant unobservable inputs between key unobservable inputs and fair value measurement Offer price per square meter for land in Bucharest (325 Euro /square meter up to 4,616 Euro per square meter) Adjustments to observable offer prices to reflect deal prices, location and condition (5- 25% discount for asking price, 5-20% discount for location, access and position) Offer price per square meter for apartments in Bucharest in district 1 (4,756 EUR/sqm up to 8,567 EUR/sqm) Adjustments to observable offer prices to reflect deal prices, location and condition (5- 10% discount for asking price, 0% discount for location access and position) The estimated fair value would increase/(decrease) if: - Adjustments for liquidity, location, size were lower/ (higher) Offer price per square meter for land in Bucharest (325 Euro /square meter up to 4,616 Euro per square meter) Adjustments to observable offer prices to reflect deal prices, location and condition (5- 25% discount for asking price, 5-20% discount for location, access and position) Offer price per square meter for apartments in Bucharest in district 1 (4,756 EUR/sqm up to 8,567 EUR/sqm) Adjustments to observable offer prices to reflect deal prices, location and condition (5-

+Discounted cash-flows (DCF) method.

+This method involves the projection of a series of cash flows. to which an appropriate market-derived discount rate is applied to establish the present value of the income stream associated with the asset.
+The exit vield is separately determined and differs from the discount rate.
 The duration of the cash flows and the specific timing of inflows and outflows are determined by events such as rent reviews, lease renewal, redevelopment and refurbishment.
 Cash flows are typically estimated as gross income less vacancy, non-recoverable expenses, collection losses, lease incentives, maintenance cost, agent and commission cost and other operating and management expenses.

 The series of periodic net operating income, along with an estimate of the terminal value anticipated at the end of the projection period, is then discounted.

-Exit yield: 6.5% - 8.5% Discount rate: 8.25% - 10.5% Average rent office: 9.44-19.8 EUR/sqm/month Average rent retail: 13.5-37.87 EUR/sqm/month Future vacancy: 1%-25% Capex of NOI: 0% - 5% The estimated fair value would increase/(decrease) if: • Discount rates were lower/ (higher) • Costs with tenants wer lower/(higher) • Annual rent per sqm was higher/(lower) The Residual Approach of valuation is used when a property has development or redevelopment potential, and it is needed when there is an element of latent value that can be released by the expenditure of money on a property.
+The Residual Approach of valuation is used when a property has development or redevelopment potential, and it is needed when there is an element of latent value that can be released by the expenditure of money on a property.
 This approach assumes that a potential buyer, who normally would be a developer, will acquire the subject property as at the date of valuation in its current condition and will develop it till completion and sell.
-Hard costs (office): 350-400 EUR/sqm (without underground) Sales price for residential: 2,100 EUR/sqm/month Sales price for under/above ground parking (office): 10,500 EUR/parking space The estimated fair value would increase/(decrease) if: • Hard rates were lower, (higher) • Sales price/(higher)